spryker/solid-devtalks/01-single-reposibility/README.md

 # install the dependencies
 npm install

-# just build the examples
-npm run build

 # build the examples
+# watch over the assets for changing
 # and create a server on localhost:6789
-# where you can see them
 npm run serve

+# or just build the examples
+npm run build
 ```

 If you want to change the default server port, edit the `package.json`: